Leatherface (2017 film): Plot

 The deputy attempts to call for backup, resulting in the killing of Bud in the ensuing struggle.
 An enraged Jackson kills the deputy.
-Panicking, Jackson and Elizabeth steal his vehicle and try to reach safety, but are pursued by the deranged Hartman.
-He opens fire on them, and one of the bullets strikes Jackson's face, while another injures Elizabeth, causing the vehicle to careen off the side of the road.
-Later that night, Elizabeth regains consciousness at the barn where Betty Hartman was murdered, discovering that she and Jackson are being held hostage by Sheriff Hartman.
-Planning to kill them, he gleefully tells Elizabeth that Jackson is Jedidiah Sawyer.
-However, the Sawyer family arrives to save the helpless Jedidiah, beating Hartman into submission and taking Hartman and Elizabeth into captivity.
+Panicking, Jackson and Lizzie steal his vehicle and try to reach safety, but are pursued by the deranged Hal.
+He opens fire on them, and one of the bullets strikes Jackson's face, while another injures Lizzie, causing the vehicle to careen off the side of the road.
+Later that night, Lizzie regains consciousness at the barn where Betty was murdered, discovering that she and Jackson are being held hostage by Hal.
+Planning to kill them, he gleefully tells Lizzie that Jackson is Jedidiah Sawyer.
+However, the Sawyer family arrives to save the helpless Jedidiah, beating Hal into submission and taking Hal and Lizzie into captivity.

 Back at the Sawyer home, Verna stitches the remnants of Jedidiah's face and applies a muzzle to hold them together.
-She then leads him into a room where his siblings are holding Elizabeth and Hartman captive.
-Verna gifts Jedidiah with a chainsaw and Elizabeth watches in horror as he bisects Hartman to death.
-As the family celebrates, Elizabeth flees into the woods while the Sawyers give chase.
+She then leads him into a room where his siblings are holding Lizzie and Hal captive.
+Verna gifts Jedidiah with a chainsaw and Lizzie watches in horror as he bisects Hal to death.
+As the family celebrates, Lizzie flees into the woods while the Sawyers give chase.
 She nearly escapes, only to be caught in a bear trap.
-Elizabeth attempts to appeal to Jedidiah's sympathy, while Verna encourages him to kill her to protect their family.
-Unable to recall events before his injury, Jedidiah begins to listen to Elizabeth's pleas, but kills her after she insults Verna.
+Lizzie attempts to appeal to Jedidiah's sympathy, while Verna encourages him to kill her to protect their family.
+Unable to recall events before his injury, Jedidiah begins to listen to Lizzie's pleas, but kills her after she insults Verna.
 The next morning, Verna burns the evidence of the prior night's events, and the other Sawyers feed the remains of their victims to the pigs.
-In the house basement, Jedidiah crafts the faces of Hartman and Elizabeth into a mask, donning it in front of a mirror as he applies lipstick.
+In the house basement, Jedidiah crafts the faces of Hal and Lizzie into a mask, donning it in front of a mirror as he applies lipstick.
 The film ends with him smashing the mirror at the sight of his reflection.
 (Note: The Blu-Ray release contains an option to play the film with a different ending.
 In this version, Elizabeth does not flee into the woods after Hartman's death, but is rather cornered upstairs by the Sawyers.
 When Jedidiah can't bring himself to kill her, she is knocked unconscious.
 The film ends with Jedidiah crafting a mask from her flesh while she is kept alive in the basement.)